HARTLEPOOL United were dumped into the bottom four in League One following another away defeat.

 But a cross from the left was left by both Collins and Hartley and Ibehre skirted around the keeper to score and give newly-installed home boss Joe Dunne a winning start.

-It doesn’t get any easier for Pools with Danny Wilson’s Sheffield United visiting Victoria Park
+It doesn’t get any easier for Pools with Danny Wilson’s Sheffield United visiting Victoria Park on Tuesday.

 COLCHESTER: Cousins, Rose, Okuonghae, Eastman, Wilson; Eastman, Wordsworth, Bean; Watt (Henderson 81), Ibehre (Izzet 90), Massey (Sears 81).
 Subs: Pentney (gk), Morrison, White, Duguid.

 HARTLEPOOL: Flinders; Austin, Collins, Hartley, Horwood; Franks, Baldwin, Murray (Poole 68), Sweeney, Lynch (Monkhouse 57); Howard.
 Subs: Humphreys, Poole, Richards, Holden, McHugh (gk), James.